ADOBE VALUE INCENTIVE PLAN TERMS AND CONDITIONS

 3.7 Orders Direct From Adobe.
 If Member orders direct from Adobe, then this section will apply.
 Members can add Products at any time via the Console or via an Adobe representative, but you must place an order for all Products with an Adobe representative.
 Products are priced at the rates current at the time ordered and prorated based on the days remaining in your Subscription Period.
 Your order may be subject to credit approval.
 Member will be charged the Product price, plus applicable taxes.
 For any ordered Products, Member must pay in full within 30 days of the invoice date in accordance with the invoice.
 Any amounts not paid when due will bear interest at a rate which is the lesser of 1.0% per month or the maximum rate permitted by applicable law on any overdue fees, from the date due until the date the full amount plus interest is paid in-full.

-4.3 Use of Information; Marketing.
-Adobe may use information about Member or Affiliate, including name and contact information, for: (a) fulfilling obligations under the Agreement and (b) contacting Member or Affiliate via email, telephone, or postal mail regarding the Program and other Adobe products and services.
-You can opt-out of Adobe marketing messages at any time.
-For more information, please see the Adobe Privacy Center (adobe.com/privacy).
+4.3 Use of Information.
+Adobe may use information about Member or Affiliate, including name and contact information, for fulfilling obligations under the Agreement.
+For more information, please see the Adobe Privacy Centre (adobe.com/cy_en/privacy).

 4.4 Standing.
 The parties agree that the United Nations Convention on Contracts for the International Sale of Goods is specifically excluded from application to this Agreement.
 If Member is an entity of the United States Federal Government, Member agrees that Adobe shall have standing and the right to assert any breach of contract claim arising out of this Agreement under the Contracts Disputes Act of 1978 (“Disputes Act”).